wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

+## Meeting with Matt and Sebastian Nov 8th, 2018

+Tasks:
+[] Rerun analysis without Muon presselection cut.
+See how many true CC0Pi were rejected [] Look to see if any NC events with pions passed the cuts (i.e. the purity) [] Make a slide deck with plots from today

+Observations:
+- Pion ID: Good for rejecting muons, not great for selecting pions
+- Muon ID: Good for rejecting pions and selecting muons.
+- Prong Length: Above ~4m, pretty sure it's a muon.
+Below 4m, could be either...

 ## Meeting with Matt and Sebastian Nov 1, 2018

 Still using an older version works for CAF problems.
 Sebastian spoke with Miranda (notes [here](./OnMiranda'sCode.md))